CommandPost/FCPCafe/docs/README.md

 ![](../static/wwdc23-vision-pro-8.jpeg)

 DaVinci Resolve will run on Vision Pro out-of-the-box.
-No word on Final Cut Pro support.
+No word yet on Final Cut Pro support.

 You can learn more about Vision Pro [here](https://www.apple.com/au/newsroom/2023/06/introducing-apple-vision-pro/){target="_blank"}.